Skip to product information

 Graduated from the Ceramics Course of the Department of Crafts at Osaka University of Arts in 2015.

-Established Ennengama in 2016.
-Launched an innovative series centered on ceramic lacquerware.
+Established Ennengama in 2016, and launched an innovative series centered on ceramic lacquerware.

 Selected for the Crafts category at the 2019 Hyogo Prefectural Exhibition.

-In 2023, he held a solo exhibition titled "New Frontiers in Ceramics and Lacquer."
-It received high praise from curators both in Japan and abroad.
+In 2023, he held a solo exhibition entitled "New Frontiers in Ceramics and Lacquer," which received high praise from curators both in Japan and abroad.

-While maintaining a firm belief in tradition, he is also actively exploring the fusion of different materials such as lacquer, metal, and glass, and is gaining attention as a pioneer who is pioneering new horizons for Tamba Tachikui ware.
+While maintaining its roots in tradition, it actively explores the fusion of different materials such as lacquer, metal, and glass, and is attracting attention as a leader pioneering new horizons for Tamba Tachikui ware.

-Ⅵ. Use and Appreciation - Stories that reside in flowers and spaces
+VI.
+Use and Appreciation: Stories Residing in Flowers and Space

-As a flower vase : The opening is just the right size to hold a single flower or an arrangement of branches.
+As a flower vase : The opening is just narrow enough to hold a single flower or a large arrangement of branches.
 The vermilion clay base brings out the green of the flowers, and the jet black part embraces the shadows, adding to the three-dimensional effect.

-As an interior decoration : It is the perfect accent piece for modern spaces, regardless of whether they are Japanese or Western.
-When a spotlight is shone on it, the lacquered surface reflects the light like a mirror, capturing the colors of the surroundings.
+As an interior decoration : It is the perfect accent for modern spaces, regardless of whether they are Japanese or Western.
+When a spotlight is shone on it, the lacquered surface reflects the light like a mirror, reflecting the colors of the surrounding area.

-Changes over time : The lacquer will become more transparent and lustrous over time, and the red clay will take on astringency from the oils of hands and the environment.
-You can enjoy this piece for a long time as it grows with you.
+Changes over time : The lacquer will become more transparent and lustrous over time, and the red clay will acquire a tannin-like patina from the oils of hands and the environment.
+This piece will grow and develop over time, allowing you to enjoy it for many years to come.

-The "Ceramic Lacquer Vase by Ichino Masahiro" is a unique work of art that combines the red clay of Tamba Tachikui with the deep luster of Japanese lacquer art.
-The moment you place the flowers in it, or when you happen to look at it, the scenery reflected in the jet black and the warmth of the red clay resonate, elevating your everyday space to an exceptional stage.
+The "Ceramic Lacquer Vase by Ichino Masahiro" is a one-of-a-kind work of art that combines the red clay of Tamba Tachikui with the deep luster of Japanese lacquerware.
+The moment you place the flowers in it, or when you happen to look at it, the scenery reflected in the jet black and the warmth of the crimson clay resonate, elevating your everyday space to an exceptional stage.
 Please take it into your hands and enjoy the texture that deepens with age and the spirit of "beauty and longevity."

 We carefully package each product in a way that suits it best.